codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

 	different site than yours, which contains different configuration preferences.
 	We use this for unit testing the framework itself.

-	.. note:: Attributes passed into the anchor function are automatically escaped to protected against XSS attacks.
+	.. note:: Attributes passed into the anchor function are automatically escaped to protect against XSS attacks.

 .. php:function:: anchor_popup([$uri = ''[, $title = ''[, $attributes = FALSE[, $altConfig = NULL]]]])